Facilities and features

 We provide copies of all our service sheets and hymn books in large print.

-Assistance dogs are welcome at this venue.
+Assistance dogs and Therapy/Support dogs are welcome at this venue.

 We hold a community coffee morning on the first Wednesday of the month, providing free transport for those in the local area who would otherwise find it hard to attend.
 We offer a warm welcome to those living with Dementia and their carers.
 We enjoy homemade cakes, coffee & tea and enjoy singing some old-time songs together.
 There is also a stall selling Fair-trade products, homemade jams & marmalades and greetings cards.